QuantEcon/lecture-python.myst/_sources/five_preferences.md

 ax2.legend();
 ```

 Note that all three lines of the left graph intersect at (1, 3).
-While the intersection at (3, 1) is hard-coded, the intersection at (1,3) arises from the computation which is a good sign.
+While the intersection at (3, 1) is hard-coded, the intersection at (1,3) arises from the computation,  which confirms that the code seems to be
+working properly.

 As we move along the (kinked) indifference curve for the constraint